-Now, even though I am starting to make the switch over with my hook collection, I am still using those sturdy metal hooks for projects.
+Now, even though I am starting to make the switch over with my hook collection, I am still using those sturdy aluminum hooks for projects.

 I feel like one of the reasons I have enjoyed using the metal hooks it because of the ease with which they slide through the yarn fibers.

-I will say, you would be surprised with how easily a high-quality wooden hook will slide like butter through fibers too!
+I will say, you would be surprised at how easily a high-quality wooden hook will slide like butter through fibers too!

-Some of the issues I have had with metal hooks are when the head gets scuffed and begins snagging my yarn as I’m attempting to work through a project.
+Some of the issues I have had with metal hooks are when the head gets scuffed and begins snagging my yarn as I’m attempting to work on a project.